 Acumatica ERP processes credit card and debit card payments through the Authorize.Net payment gateway.
-To work with the Authorize.Net payment gateway, Acumatica ERP supports three payment plug-ins: Authorize.Net API, Authorize.Net AIM, and Authorize.Net CIM.
-For more information on these plug-ins, see Means of Integration with Authorize.Net.
+To work with the Authorize.
+Net payment gateway, Acumatica ERP supports the Authorize.
+Net API payment plug-in.
+For more information on this plug-in, see Means of Integration with Authorize.Net.

 In a customized Acumatica ERP application, you can implement payment plug-ins that work with credit card payment processing centers other than Authorize.Net.
-In this chapter, you can find information on how to develop custom plug-ins and use them in Acumatica ERP.
+In this chapter, you can find information about how to develop custom plug-ins and use them in Acumatica ERP.